 Tallebudgera-Currumbin Valleys Conservation Reserves - Planning (4.74 MB) and Operations (5.33 MB)

-The Springbrook Public Conservation Estate Fire Strategy was an initiative of the Gold Coast City Council, Queensland Parks and Wildlife Service and Queensland Fire and Rescue Service.
+The Springbrook Public Conservation Estate Fire Strategy was an initiative of the Gold Coast City Council, Queensland Parks and Wildlife Service and Queensland Fire and Emergency Service.

 The strategy addresses fire management on State Government and Council-managed conservation lands at Springbrook - Springbrook National Park, Numinbah and Austinville Forest Reserves Springbrook, Numinbah, Purlingbrook and Austinville conservation areas.
 The strategy relates only to public land at Springbrook.